Ultreon/quantumjs-api/README.md

 ## How to run

 Put the zipped file in the mods directory and restart Quantum Voxel if it's running.

-## Notes

-- The [libs/quantumjs-0.1.0.tgz](libs/quantumjs-0.1.0.tgz) file contains the generated stubs for the Quantum Voxel game.
-Meaning it will not work as API in the mods folder.
-The API is generated separetly on the Quantum Voxel repository.

 ## References